 The School Nurse Licensure program is designed to build on an undergraduate education and to prepare registered nurses with a baccalaureate degree for school nurse licensure.
-Courses are taught by faculty in the Department of Nursing and in the Beeghly College of Education.
-The school nurse program is also available as a Department of Nursing master's option.
+Courses are taught by faculty in the Centofanti School of Nursing and in the Beeghly College of Education.

 Students seeking admission into the school nurse licensure program must have an undergraduate degree (BSN) with coursework in growth and development, psychology, sociology, and community health.